Bear-Works/mobile-analytics/README.md

 # mobile-analytics
 A compilation of modules for calculating key app usage metrics using nothing but python.
+See https://medium.com/multiplyai/user-retention-with-cohort-analysis-afdbfbed23e9

 ## stats
 Module containing all the functions needed to calculate the different metrics.